artsy/artsy.github.io/_posts/2017-07-11-Editathon.markdown

 CREATE

 # add a label in English to the last created item
 LAST  Len  "Amina Benbouchta"

 # add a description in English
 LAST  Den  "Moroccan contemporary artist"

 # add an Artsy Artist ID
 LAST  P2042  "amina-benbouchta"

 # add occupation (e.g. artist: Q483501, painter: Q1028181, sculptor: Q1281618, photographer: Q33231)
 # and source these statements to Artsy (source 2042)
 LAST  P106  Q483501  S2042  "amina-benbouchta"
 LAST  P106  Q1281618  S2042  "amina-benbouchta"

 # add sex or gender (e.g. female: Q6581072; nonbinary: not in Wikidata yet)
 LAST  P21  Q6581072  S2042  "amina-benbouchta"

 # add country of citizenship (e.g. USA: Q30, Morocco: Q1028)
 LAST  P27  Q1028  S2042  "amina-benbouchta"

 # add birthdate (precision: /9=year /10=month /11=day)
 LAST  P569  +1963-01-01T00:00:00Z/9  S2042  "amina-benbouchta"
 ```

 By the end of the day we were able to enter basic biographical facts from Artsy's CSVs into Wikidata in one fell swoop, by batching up several QuickStatement instructions.
-In the future, we could write an Artsy data to QuickStatement script to handle larger imports.
+In the future, we could write an "Artsy data to QuickStatement" script to handle larger imports.

-[TODO: note the lack of nuance on the gender that we wanted to improve]]
+One of the interesting aspects of looking through the data is that our Artists had a more nuanced set of gender identities than is currently available inside Wikidata's database.
+We found that we didn't have enough time to address this, but as Wikidata is an on-going project, anyone can add this in the future.
+If you're looking for a good first foray into Wikidata - this will improve the foundations for everyone.

 # Using pywikibot to update Wikidata